St Andrew's Church, Penrith: Clock and chimes

+A new clock and chimes was built by Potts of Leeds and installed in the tower in 1889.
+The clock was fitted with a double three-legged gravity escapement on the principle of Lord Grimethorpe.
+The main wheel of the going train was 14 in in diameter.
+A zinc and iron compensated pendulum had a period of 1¼ seconds.
+The hours were struck on the tenor bell and the chimes were fitted with a mechanism allowing them to be pulled off during periods of change ringing.
+The exterior dials were of solid cast-iron with sunk centre and figures and minutes raised, the background being painted dark blue.
+The hands were made of copper, balanced within, with a gilt finish.

 External features

 In the churchyard are two monuments, each of which has been scheduled.
 One is known as the Giant's Grave, and dates from the 10th century.
 It consists of two Anglo-Saxon cross shafts and four hogbacks, which have been in their present arrangement since at least 1664–65.
 The other, known as the Giant's Thumb, also dates from the 10th century.
 It consists of a single sandstone Anglo-Saxon cross shaft set on a modern sandstone base, which was erected here in 1887.
 It has a wheel head, and carving on its sides.
 Also in the churchyard is a monument dated 1846 in memory of Robert Vertue, an engineer employed on the construction of the Lancaster and Carlisle Railway, in Gothic Revival style, listed at Grade II, and a war memorial dated 1919 in the form of a Celtic cross.